View on GitHub

 }'

-Key Insight: Use metrics for real-time alerting and dashboards.
-Use logs for forensic analysis and investigation.
+Use metrics for real-time alerting and dashboards.
+Use logs for forensic analysis.
 Neither is sufficient alone.

-If you need a periodic task, code the period into the service itself with internal timers.
-This provides easier monitoring via Prometheus rather than using a PushGateway.
+If you need periodic tasks, code the period into the service with internal timers.
+This enables easier Prometheus monitoring without PushGateway.

 Services with internal cron-like tasks must:

-The README alone should be sufficient to set up dashboards and alerts.
+The README should be sufficient to set up dashboards and alerts.
 List all metrics and labels.

 Security & Compliance